Affiliate links on Android Authority may earn us a commission. Learn more.

 Now that you know all about the Water Eject feature on iPhones, you might wonder if Android phones also have this feature.
 The short answer is that they don’t.
 However, simply playing a 165Hz sound on your Android phone will get the job done.
 After all, the Water Eject feature does nothing but automate playing a clip at this frequency.

 - Open any browser on your phone and go to OnlineToneGenerator.com.

 - Select Save.

 - Open the Files app and go into the Downloads folder.

 - Find and select the 165.wav file.

 - Play the file.

-It’s also worth mentioning this method also works on iPhones.
+It’s also worth mentioning this method also works on iPhones, or any device with a speaker, for that matter.
 Just find the audio clip and play it for a bit.